ismawno/cpp-kit/README.md

 ## Dependencies

-vector-view has no external dependencies.
+container-view has no external dependencies.

 ## Usage

-To use vector-view, simply include the [vector_view.hpp](https://github.com/ismawno/vector-viewutils/vector-view.hpp) header in your project.
+To use container-view, simply include the [container_view.hpp](https://github.com/ismawno/container-viewutils/container-view.hpp) header in your project.
 The library is header-only, so it does not require any compilation or the use of any build system.

-For more information on how to use vector-view and the available functionality, please refer to the documentation.
+For more information on how to use container-view and the available functionality, please refer to the documentation.

 ## License

-vector-view is licensed under the MIT License.
+container-view is licensed under the MIT License.
 See LICENSE for more information.